Twist is Slack without the annoying distractions

 Similarly, the vacation feature is the best one I’ve seen so far.
 You can configure some time off by selecting a start date and an end date.
 Your avatar will indicate that you’re on vacation, you won’t receive notifications and your profile will say when you’re coming back.
 Some of my coworkers uninstall Slack from their phone when they’re on vacation.
 It shouldn’t be this hard.

 Twist is free if you don’t want to save your entire history.
 It is already available on the web, iOS, Android, macOS and Windows.
 You can pay $5 per user per month to save all your messages and files forever.
+Twist is launching today.

 You can see that it’s still a young service as there should be more integrations and options.
 For instance, there should be a way to skim through a list of unread comments without having to tap on all of them.
 But Twist is a promising service made by a bootstrapped company with ambitious goals.